Donor Advised Funds

 - Tax Deduction - You will receive an immediate charitable income tax deduction for contributions made to your Fund.
 You may contribute cash or transfer long-term appreciated property.
 When you transfer appreciated property you receive the greatest tax benefit by avoiding paying capital gains tax.

-- Online Access - You can securely access your Fund 24/7 at jcfkc.org to make gifts and monitor the activity and balance of your Fund online.
+- Online Access - You can securely access your Fund 24/7 to make gifts and monitor the activity and balance of your Fund online.

-- Quarterly Reporting - You will receive detailed quarterly reports of activity of your Fund including contributions received, gifts made, income earned, administrative fees and the Fund balance.
+- Quarterly Reporting - You will receive detailed quarterly reports of activity of your Fund including contributions received, grants made, income earned, administrative fees and the Fund balance.

-- Support the Growth of a Philanthropic Community – Support the work of the Foundation and its philanthropic education programs that help inform donors about critical issues within the community and help develop the next generation of givers.
+- Support the Growth of a Philanthropic Community – Your partnership enables the Foundation to provide philanthropic education programs which help inform donors about critical issues within the community and help develop the next generation of givers.